Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Conclusion

 \section{Conclusion}

-We introduce a new type of inverse combinatorial optimization problem named ISM for human-the-loop multi-robot coordination.
-We introduce a new Branch and Bound algorithm that can optimally solve ISM.
-We validate our formulation and the proposed algorithm in a multi-robot multi-objective coverage control application.
-Through extensive numerical simulations, we demonstrate the advantages of the proposed algorithm w.r.t. the running time and peak memory usage compared to the integer programming-based approach.
+We consider a new type of inverse combinatorial optimization problem - inverse submodular optimization (ISM)- for human-in-the-loop multi-robot information gathering.
+With one human suggestion at each decision-making step, we show that this problem can be formulated as an MIQP and introduce a new branch and bound algorithm that can optimally solve ISM.
+For the case with multiple human suggestions in a given decision-making step, we formulate the problem as a multi-objective optimization and propose to solve it with Pareto MCTS.
+We validate the proposed algorithm in multi-robot scientific data collection and multi-objective coverage control tasks.

+This work can be viewed as an initial efforts for bridging inverse combinatorial optimization and human-in-the-loop multi-robot coordination.
+Many interesting aspects are worth exploring in the future.
+For example, when human preferences may affect both the objective and constraints, it is unclear how to define and solve ICO in such cases to accommodate human preference changes.
+Another interesting direction involves efficiently solving the inverse problem when the preference-related parameters are nonlinear in the objective and constraints (e.g., in models related to human trust and proficiency) and the forward approximation algorithm is beyond greedy.